mhinsch/JuliaABMtemplate/README.md

 - `run_gui.jl` ties everything together, creates model from commandline parameters and runs it with GUI
 - `run_cmdl.jl` ties everything together, creates model from commandline parameters and runs without gui

+## Changing the model

+In order to implement a new model only a few of the included files have to be changed:

+- `model.jl` for the model itself
+- `setup.jl` for model-specific setup and initialisation
+- `params.jl` to define model parameters
+- `analysis.jl` for output

+And for the GUI version:

+- `draw_gui.jl` to display the model
+- `run_cmdl.jl` for model-specific graphs

 ## Remarks

 Run as `julia run_gui.jl` or `julia run_cmdl.jl`.
 Run with `--help` to see commandline options.